Extended Telecollaboration Practice

 The purpose of this ongoing study is to provide future EIL teachers with an apprenticeship of learning ways that innovative technology can be used to transcend classroom walls for virtual mobility and intercultural communication.

+Therefore, students work together in international teams in order to achieve a common task objective as well as getting to know people from different cultural backgrounds.
 Participants are trained to understand and make intensive use of technological and methodological appropriate digital tools such as bilateral online collaboration and web based project work.
-The telecollaboration brings together students of EIL as prospective teachers, social agents and societal multipliers, and fosters pluricultural and plurilingual proficiency.
+The telecollaboration brings together students of EIL as prospective teachers, social agents and societal multipliers, and fosters pluricultural and plurilingual proficiency. |

 It specifcally intends to determine how such an apprenticeship can strengthen student teachers’ belief in their ability to implement telecollaboration in their own teaching.
 Data for the study is gathered through a pre-post quantitative survey as well as student reflections.
 The findings indicate that telecollaboration experience integrated into teacher training can raise students’ perceived self-efficacy to implement telecollaborative exchange projects into their future teaching.